material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 Executors are often provided with the Plans that caused their creation.
 This allows the Executor to translate specific Plans in to actionable logic.

 Some Executors require an `update` event.
 This event is called many times per second.
 The Executor can apply the perceived change in time to some internal progress

+Some Executors execute their work remotely.
+For example, an Executor might turn a Plan into a system animation.
+The Executor in this case is responsible for informing the Runtime of two things: when the remote execution will start, and when the remote execution has ended.